cespare/ruby-dedent/README.md

 done
 ```

-One thing to note is that lines with no non-whitespaces characters are not considered when determining the
+One thing to note is that lines with no non-whitespace characters are not considered when determining the
 indentation of a text block:

 ```